ethereum/go-ethereum/docs/monitoring/understanding-dashboards.md

 The block processing panel tracks the time taken to complete the various tasks involved in processing each block, measured in microseconds or nanoseconds.
 Specifically, this includes:

-- execution: tiem taken to execute the transactions in the block
+- execution: time taken to execute the transactions in the block
 - validation: time taken to compute a new state root and compare it to the one that arrived in the block
 - commit: time taken to write the new block to the chain data
 - account read: time taken to access account information from the state trie